cloudfoundry/summit-training-classes/basics/site/content/labs/routes.md

 ### Cutting over

 * Use `cf help` to figure out how to stop sending traffic to v1.0.
+* Could you leave the v1.0 app running in case you need to roll-back?

 #### Checking Your Work